Are you searching for WalkMe alternatives? We’re here to save you some time!

 By using our simple chrome extension, you will be able to create and preview all in-app experiences you create.

-On the image above, you can see how easily it is to create amazing product adoption experiences.
+In the image above, you can see how easy it is to create amazing product adoption experiences.
 On the right side of the screenshot, you can see that you can do full customization inside the application – without changing your CSS code.

-The good thing about Userpilot, is that if you have any struggles, our team will be at the tom of your hand.
-Whether you have a problems with using the product or you need help with creating converting in-app experiences, we would be happy to help you.
-Our mission is to help our customers improve their product adoption and make great case studies – just like we did with Albacross when they significantly improved their activation rate.
+The good thing about Userpilot is that if you have any struggles, our team will be there.
+Whether you have trouble using the product or you need help creating converting in-app experiences, we will be happy to help you.
+Our mission is to help our customers improve their product adoption, just like we did with Albacross when they significantly improved their activation rate.

 Sometimes we even meet our beloved customers in person and work with them on their product adoption and user onboarding. 🙂

-We saw that a Walkme is very indifferent about the pricing.
-They offer you only two plans – free and a custom one.
-There is no clear pricing method.
-Fortunately, that’s not the case for the Userpilot.
+We saw that WalkMe is very unclear about their pricing.
+They offer you two plans – free and a custom one.
+Fortunately, that’s not the case for Userpilot.

 Userpilot’s pricing is based on the number of monthly active users you have.
-If you’re still indifferent about Userpilot, you will get a 14-days free trial.
-If you’re a startup who has less than a 1000 monthly active users, Userpilot charges you only $79 per month.
+If you’re still indifferent about Userpilot, you can get a 14-day free trial.
+If you’re a startup with less than a 1000 monthly active users, Userpilot only charges you $79 per month.

 You can find out more details on our official pricing page.

-As far as we can see, Userpilot is a great fit for startups, SaaS and small and medium businesses who are in the growth phase.
+As far as we can see, Userpilot is a great fit for startups and small/medium businesses who are in the growth phase.
 You can easily install Userpilot in your application without any development efforts or technical assistance.
-With our unique features, you can build a variety of UI elements and trigger them based on user’s behaviours.
+With our unique features, you can build a variety of UI elements and trigger them based on your user’s behaviours.

-Userpilot is very affordable in comparison with Walkme.
-Instead of wasting thousands of dollars per month, you can pay a few hundred (if you have a large amount of monthly active users), or even as little as $149 if you have less than 2500 monthly active users.
+Userpilot is very affordable compared to WalkMe.
+Instead of wasting thousands of dollars per month, you can pay a few hundred dollars (if you have a large amount of monthly active users), or even as little as $149 if you have less than 2500 monthly active users.

 We would be more than happy to meet you and help you with your user onboarding and product adoption.

-Although it’s very similar like Walkme or Userpilot, Pendo also offers you an opportunity to collect high-valuable user feedback and NPS score.
+Although it’s very similar to WalkMe or Userpilot, Pendo also offers you an opportunity to collect highly valuable user feedback and NPS scores.

-It’s one of the rare platforms that gives you both opportunity to create both user onboarding processes and in-app feedback collection flows.
+It’s one of the rare platforms that enables you to create both user onboarding processes and in-app feedback collection flows.

 With Pendo, you can segment your users by different user personas and show them different and personalized in-app guides.

-Unlike in Userpilot, in Pendo, you’re limited with UI elements.
-You can only create different walkthroughs, in-app messages and user guides – just like in the Walkme.
-Unfortunately, Pendo doesn’t offer you an opportunity to create checklists, hotspots, progress bars, and many other elements.
+Unfortunately, you’re slightly limited with UI elements.
+You can only create walkthroughs, in-app messages, and user guides.
+Pendo doesn’t provide checklists, hotspots, progress bars, and many other elements.

 The good thing about Pendo is that you can have a look at in-depth analytics, reports and data.

-The installation of Pendo isn’t too much complicated like for the Walkme, but it also isn’t easy like for the Userpilot.
-Installation requires a little bit advanced technical knowledge.
+The installation of Pendo isn’t as complicated as WalkMe, but it still requires some advanced technical knowledge.

-To install Pendo in your application, you will need between 10-30 minutes.
-First, you will need to identify visitors and account metadata, then to install the Pendo, and after that to verify your installation.
+To install Pendo in your application, you will need 10-30 minutes.
+Firstly, you will need to identify visitors and account metadata, then install Pendo, and finally verify your installation.

-Just like it’s the case for the Walkme, Pendo is also pretty indifferent about their pricing.
+Much like Walkme, Pendo is also pretty unclear about their pricing.
 There are no fixed prices per month.
 The only thing we know is that Pendo offers you a free plan for up to 100 monthly active users.

-Pendo is a mix of product analytics, customer feedback and user onboarding software.
-With Pendo, you can create product walkthroughs, collect feedback and monitor user’s behaviours and analytics.
+Pendo provides a mix of product analytics, customer feedback, and user onboarding software.
+With Pendo, you can create product walkthroughs, collect feedback, and monitor user’s behaviors and analytics.

-If you are looking for software that will help you to understand your customers better, you can choose Pendo.
-But if you want to create amazing user onboarding and in-app experiences, then perhaps Pendo is not the best tool for that.
+If you are looking for software that will help you to understand your customers better, you should choose Pendo.
+But if you want to create amazing user onboarding and in-app experiences, then perhaps Pendo isn’t the best tool for that.

 Without a doubt, it can help you with your user onboarding, but its limited capabilities make it hard to create extraordinary experiences.

-Starting your subscription on Whatfix is a little be indifferent and confusing – since they don’t provide us with clear information – you either don’t know what’s their pricing or does they have a free trial.
+Starting your subscription on Whatfix is a little bit confusing since they don’t provide you with clear information.
+It’s hard to tell what their pricing is, or even if they offer a free trial.

-Some resources are suggesting that a Whatfix’s pricing starts at $1200/year.
+Some resources are suggesting that Whatfix’s pricing starts at $1200/year.

-With Whatfix, you can create different guides and UI elements, but you still have some limited options.
+With Whatfix, you can create different guides and UI elements, but you still have some limitations.

 Whatfix doesn’t support A/B testing like Userpilot, but you can track your analytics.
 The only advantage of Pendo over Whatfix, is that in Whatfix you need to integrate your Google Analytics account if you want to track data, while Pendo doesn’t requires that.

 Despite Whatfix’s advantages, one of the biggest cons is their customer support.
-We’ve heard that people are very often complaining about its customer support.
-The only “self-serve” customer support channel we found is their online forum – but even there, you will very often find out other Whatfix’s customers answering your questions, instead of their support representatives.
+We’ve heard that people often complain about the lack of customer support.
+The only “self-serve” customer support channel we found is their online forum.
+Even there, however, you will very often find other Whatfix customers answering your questions, instead of their support representatives.

-Because of its indifferent user journey – adopting Whatfix can take days, maybe even weeks.
-On another hand, they have a really good product where you can easily create in-app experiences without the coding.
-It’s a little bit harder to customize your UI elements comparing with other Walkme alternatives, but at the end of the day, Whatfix is suitable for both enterprises and small and medium businesses.
+Adopting Whatfix can take days, maybe even weeks.
+On the other hand, they have a really good product enabling you to easily create in-app experiences without any coding.
+It’s a little bit harder to customize your UI elements compared to other WalkMe alternatives, but at the end of the day, Whatfix is suitable for both enterprises and small and medium businesses.

-Gainsight is a suite of products for customer success and product experience.
+Gainsight offers a suite of products for customer success and product experience.

-With their customer success platform, you can easily measure your customer’s health score and track all other analytics you need to improve your user onboarding.
+With their customer success platform, you can easily measure your customers’ health scores and track all the other analytics you need to improve your user onboarding.

-Through Gainsight PX product for product adoption, you can create various UI and in-app experience elements to deliver the first Aha moments.
+Using Gainsight PX, you can create various UI and in-app experiences to deliver the first Aha moments.

-Gainsight is integrated with the Salesforce, so basically, the installation of your Gainsight account is going through the Salesforce.
+Gainsight is integrated with Salesforce, so the installation of your Gainsight account is done through Salesforce.

-It’s very easy to install Whatfix for non-technical people, but if you don’t have a Salesforce account, the things can become a little bit messy.
+It’s very easy to install Gainsight for non-technical people, but if you don’t have a Salesforce account, then things can become a little bit messier.

 Inside Gainsight, you will have access to different features like task management, email management, triggered emails, analytics, and many more.

-When it comes to pricing, like almost all other tools except Userpilot, Gainsight is very indifferent.
-There is no clear pricing at all.
+When it comes to pricing, Gainsight has no clear pricing at all.
 The only thing you know for sure as a potential customer is that they’re offering a lifetime free plan for up to 100 monthly active users.

-Because Gainsight is integrated into the Salesforce, perhaps you will first need to create an account to the Salesforce in order to install the Gainsight into your product.
+Because Gainsight is integrated into Salesforce, you will first need to create a Salesforce account in order to install the Gainsight into your product.
 Gainsight offers you great customer success metrics and analytics, but not exceptional UI and in-app experiences.

 Userlane supports both employee and customer onboarding.
-In this article, we will cover just the customer onboarding part – since only that correlates with the Walkme.
+In this article, we will cover just the customer onboarding part since that’s what WalkMe focuses on.

-With reason, Userlane is the simplified Walkme alternative.
-Basically, in Userlane, you have the same core features as Walkme has.
+Essentially, Userlane is the simplified WalkMe alternative.
+Userlane has the same core features that WalkMe has.

-With their analytics and data, you will have a clear insight into everything that’s going on with your walkthroughs.
+With Userlane’s analytics and data, you will have a clear insight into everything that’s going on with your walkthroughs.